PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/arrow_catching_shield.md

-Name: Aegis of the Arrow
+Name: Arrow-Catching Buckler
-Type: Armor
+Type: Armour

-# Aegis of the Arrow
+# Arrow-Catching Buckler
-_Armor (shield), rare (requires attunement)_
+_Armour (shield), rare (requires attunement)_

-When you don this shield, you are granted a +2 bonus to your Armor Class against ranged attacks.
-This bonus is in addition to the shield's normal protection.
-Furthermore, when an enemy launches a ranged attack against a target within five feet of you, you may use your reaction to become the target of the attack instead.
+When you bear this buckler, you gain a +2 bonus to your Armour Class against ranged attacks.
+This bonus is in addition to the shield's normal bonus to AC.
+Moreover, when an attacker makes a ranged attack against a creature within 5 feet of you, you can use your reaction to become the target of the attack instead.